antmicro/ros2-gui-node/examples/kenning-instance-segmentation/README.md

 source /opt/ros/setup.sh
 ```

-Then, build GUI node and Camera node with:
+Then, build the GUI node and the Camera node with:

 ```bash
 cd /data